gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 ---
 title: What's New for JSON Document in GemFire 10
-description: New features for JSON document in GemFire 10
+description: New features for JSON document in GemFire 10.
 date: 2023-04-11
 lastmod: 2023-04-11
+team:
-author: Jianxia Chen
+- Jianxia Chen
-type: Blog
+type: blog
 ---

 ## What Are the New Features for JSON Documents